Workplace Productivity: 8 Ways To Help Your Team Get Things Done

-While staffing and scheduling may sound like the same thing, they’re actually two distinct processes that can have a huge impact on workflow, team performance, and the overall success of business operations.
+While staffing and scheduling may sound like the same thing, they’re actually two distinct processes that can have a huge impact on workflow, team performance, employee satisfaction, and the overall success of business operations.

-In this article, we discuss some of the main differences between staffing and scheduling and how to improve both aspects of your business in order to make things run smoother.
+In this article, we explore staffing and scheduling, discuss some of the main differences between them, and strategize on how to improve both.
+Once you optimize staffing and scheduling, all aspects of your business will run more smoothly, and your team members will be happier.

-The differences between staffing and scheduling really start to stand out when you examine their definitions side by side.
+The differences between staffing and scheduling really start to stand out when you examine their definitions together.

 Scheduling: The process of assigning shifts, tasks, and responsibilities to every member of your team so that your business runs smoothly and efficiently at all times.